Total Sulfur Analysis by UV-Fluorescence

 SO*2 –> SO2 + hv2

-TSHR makes use of auto gain-controlled UV-Fluorescence detector principle which results into automatic correction of UV-light intensity and so avoid UV-lamp calibration procedures.
+The NEXIS elemental combustion analyzer makes use of auto gain-controlled UV-Fluorescence detector principle which results in automatic correction of UV-light intensity and so avoids UV-lamp calibration procedures.